JHolland-22/web-api-ca-Jorja/README.md

 ## Security and Authentication

 I used JWT tokens when accessing the TMDB API
-must provide a bearer token
+Must provide a bearer token
-application will get the token from stortage the discover movies page is not protected but all the other pages are and it redirects you to login
+Application will get the token from stortage
+The discover movies page is not protected but all the other pages are and it redirects you to login

 ## Integrating with React App
-made slight changes to the react app to make my api work with it changes the pages mainly didnt make many changes to the components
+Made slight changes to the react app to make my api work with it Changes the pages mainly
+Made a couple changes to components (in efforts to make things work mostly reverted back to the orginal)